tymyrddin/blue-macos/source/docs/guards/README.md

 With a firewall, you can:

 * Log hosts scanning services that aren't running.
-* Limit the services that programs can connect to.
+* Limit the services that applications can connect to.
 * Segregate the local network into trust segments (Local Area Network (LAN), DeMilitarised Zone (DMZ), and Internet).
 * Redirect ports to the hosts providing the service (Network address translation (NAT)).

 macOS has an [built-in firewall](https://support.apple.com/guide/mac-help/block-connections-to-your-mac-with-a-firewall-mh34041/mac), it is disabled by default, enable it with:

 * Go to System Preferences -> Security & Privacy
-* Vlick on the Firewall tab
+* Click on the Firewall tab
 * At the bottom of the window, click on the lock icon to enter your administrator password for changing the settings.
 * Click the option to Turn On Firewall